y702827/git/personal-docs/bugs.md

     HEAD is now at af5d3146842 WIP cleanups
     $ git read-tree -mu HEAD
   * reset --hard fails
+    (stat-dirty?  marked as sparse, but entry exists in working dir?)
     $ git status
     On branch sparse-checkout
     Your branch is ahead of 'origin/develop' by 2 commits.